snigdhagit/snigdha/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
+  title = "Statistics 600: Linear Models"
-  company = "GenCoin"
+  company = "Fall 2020-21"
   company_url = ""
-  location = "California"
-  date_start = "2017-01-01"
+  location = "Graduate Level Course: Core class for first year Ph.D. program" date_start = ""
   date_end = ""
   description = """
-  Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
+  The course covers the following topics

+  * A comprehensive treatment of linear models for independent observations using least squares estimation, including both simple and multiple regression

+  * Some regression methods for dependent data

+  * Automated variable selection algorithms from a competing class of linear models such as L-1 and L-2 penalized algorithms

+  * Permutation tests and bootstrapped regression methods

+  * Challenges from a modern regression (learning) perspective: multiple comparisons, multiple testing and inference post selection

     """

 [[experience]]